top of page

 Timberlands

-We own 1.8 million acres of timberland in Idaho and the U.S. South that we manage on a sustainable basis using
+We own nearly 2.2 million acres of timberland in Idaho and the U.S. South that we manage on a sustainable basis using

 ENVIRONMENTAL BEST PRACTICES.